Breast Cancer – The Cause

 The post for today have been research from sources such as Mayo Clinic, WHO, National Library of Medicine and other reference points.
 Serge is not a qualified doctor nor does he claim to be one.

-The breast as pictured above is a mammary gland located at both the left and right ventral region of a female primate.
+The breast is a mammary gland located at both the left and right ventral region of a female primate.
 Usually the breast is use by the female who has given birth to a child to feed their newborn milk; which is produced by the mammary gland through the nipple(s).
 The breast is also an erogenous zone which many men and women finds pleasure in.

 As mentioned in an earlier post, this month is all about Breast Cancer Awareness and we here are going to talk about it.
 So ladies do not be shy and men, read on as breast cancer can happen to you too.